-This sackful of Xmas tips shows you halve perfume and aftershave costs, bag hidden local eBay bargains as gifts, a free Christmas IOU generator & much more (it works for Chanucah, Eid and others too).
+This sackful of Christmas tips shows you how to get 5% off all Christmas shopping, bag hidden local eBay bargains as gifts, spread the cost and much more (it works for Chanucah, Eid and others too).

 Affordability not desirability